| |

 Warning!
 The above chart does not represent the totality of routing options, because the scenario where the “Previous Chord” is a Triad and the “Next Chord” is a Seventh Chord (or vice versa) is not shown.
 For example, the routing option for viiø7 going to I is not shown.
 You can deduce your own route map, according to the following rules:

-- When a Seventh Chord goes to a Triad, the Triad must contain the resolution of the 7th.
+When a Seventh Chord goes to a Triad, the Triad must contain the resolution of the 7th.
 A Triad has three different notes, and each note can be the resolving note of the 7th.
 Such Triads will be found to be 2, 4 and 6 degrees above the root of the Seventh Chord.

-- When a Triad goes to a Seventh Chord, the Seventh Chords on the I, II, III, IV, and VI scale degrees in both major and minor keys, and the third inversion Seventh Chord on the VII scale degree in major keys must all be prepared.
+When a Triad goes to a Seventh Chord, the Seventh Chords on the I, II, III, IV, and VI scale degrees in both major and minor keys, and the third inversion Seventh Chord on the VII scale degree in major keys must all be prepared.
 Therefore, the preceding Triad must have at least one note that is the same as the 7th on these Seventh Chords.
 Such Triads will be found to be 3, 5 and 7 degrees above the Root of a Seventh Chord.
 For further information about the preparation of Seventh Chords, see the HarmonyBuilder (Educational) User Manual > Preparations.
+By following the Routing Arrows, as well as the above two rules, you will ensure that you have the greatest number of chord choices while observing the basic Rules and Restrictions of good voice leading.
+Top 2) The Tension Gradient

 The Chord Wheel is designed in such a way that the height of the button above the I button represents the degree of tension introduced by that chord.
 That is why the Roman Numerals appear to be placed in a random order: the wheel should not be read in a bottom-to-top fashion, rather than a clockwise fashion: